Network-Rail-Business-Systems/badges/readme.md

 ![Tests status](.github/tests.svg)
 ```

+## Debug driver

+You must have either xdebug or PCOV installed to run coverage checks, and enable the coverage mode.

 ## XDebug

-You must have xdebug installed to run coverage checks, and enable the coverage mode.

 1. `sudo apt install php-xdebug`
 2. Add the following to the end of your `php.ini`: